Tom Osborne (Canadian politician)

-Thomas Osborne (born September 20, 1964) is a politician in Newfoundland and Labrador, Canada.
+Thomas Osborne Jr. (born September 20, 1964) is a politician in Newfoundland and Labrador, Canada.
 He represented the district of Waterford Valley in the Newfoundland and Labrador House of Assembly from 1996 to 2024.
 He was a member of the Liberal Party, a former member of the Progressive Conservative Party, and a former Minister in Danny Williams' first cabinet.
 He served as Minister of Health and Community Services, and Minister of Education in the Furey government.
 He was Speaker of the House of Assembly from 2015 to 2017.
 In 2025 he won the federal seat of Cape Spear and became an MP.

 At the time of his retirement from provincial politics, Osborne was the province's longest consecutively-serving MHA having been in the House of Assembly from 1996 to 2024.

 Politics

 Prior to entering politics Osborne worked for Statistics Canada, Small Business Enterprise, and with the Penney Group of Companies.
 Born in St. John's on September 20, 1964, he is the son Tom and former Newfoundland MHA Sheila Osborne.